Aberdeen bus passengers facing price hike as First confirms fare rise - Evening Express

 Children will face a 5p increase on single tickets.
 However, the cost of tickets purchased from a driver will remain the same as last year.

-And a student day ticket bought on the bus will increase by 10p on Sunday, compared to a 20p hike on the mobile app.
+And a student day ticket bought on the bus will increase by 10p from Sunday from the existing price of £3.70 to £3.80.

 Passengers attending concerts and events at the new P&J Live will need to pay £3.20 compared to the current £3 and £5.20 for a return ticket.